 Tips for Growing Lavender in Zone 4

-Lavender requires plenty of sun, well-draining soil and excellent air circulation.
-Prepare the soil by tilling down 6-8 inches and working in some compost and potash.
+Lavender requires plenty of sun, well-draining soil, and excellent air circulation.
+Prepare the soil by tilling down 6 to 8 inches (15-20 cm.) and working in some compost and potash.
 Plant the lavender out when all danger of frost has passed for your area.

 Lavender does not need lots of water.
 Water and then allow the soil to dry out before watering again.
 In the winter, prune back the herb’s new growth by 2/3 of the stem length, avoiding cutting into the old wood.

 If you don’t get a good reliable snow cover, cover your plants with straw or dry leaves and then with burlap.
 This will protect cold hardy lavender from drying winds and chilly temps.
 In the spring, when temperatures have warmed, remove the burlap and mulch.